Study and Exchange Opportunities offered to Nicaraguan Youth by the United States Embassy in Nicaragua

 - Have at least one semester or equivalent term remaining to graduate by May 2020*

 - Not enrolled in final year of studies at the time of application

 - The Global UGRAD program cannot be the final academic term of a student’s undergraduate study

 - Should demonstrate leadership potential through academic work, community involvement, and extracurricular activities.

 - A solid command of written and spoken English, strong enough to study in a U.S. university.
 A TOEFL equivalent of 500 or higher (61 TOEFL IBT).

-Note: You need not have taken a TOEFL exam.
-Pre-selected students will be invited to come to the U.S. Embassy to take a free TOELF exam.
+Note: Pre-selected candidates will be invited to take a free TOEFL exam.

 - Has sustained high level of academic achievement (university cumulative percentage: 80%).

 - Priority given to economically disadvantaged students, or those who represent a minority or disadvantaged group.

 - Have had little or no prior study or travel experience in the United States or elsewhere outside of their home country.